satyaprakash196/house-price-prediction/README.md

 # house-price-prediction
-Dockerized 3-tier house price estimation application deployed on AWS EC2
+Dockerized 3-tier house price estimation application deployed on AWS EC2.
+"I developed a Dockerized 3-tier house price estimation application and deployed it on AWS EC2.
+Nginx acts as the reverse proxy and serves the frontend, while Flask with Gunicorn handles the backend API.
+MySQL stores location rates and prediction history.
+All application containers communicate through a custom Docker network, and MySQL uses a persistent Docker volume for data durability.
+I also implemented health checks and tested container-to-container connectivity for troubleshooting 502 and database connectivity issues."